wp-plugins/formilla-live-chat/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Install live chat software with real-time visitor monitoring on your WordPress site!
-Live chat with your visitors with a clean and easy-to-use interface.
+Live chat software with real-time visitor monitoring for your WordPress site!
+Live chat with your visitors using a clean and easy-to-use interface.

 == Description ==